awsdocs/aws-config-developer-guide/doc_source/resource-config-reference.md

 \*AWS Config records the configuration details of Dedicated hosts and the instances that you launch on them\.
 As a result, you can use AWS Config as a data source when you report compliance with your server\-bound software licenses\.
 For example, you can view the configuration history of an instance and determine which Amazon Machine Image \(AMI\) it is based on\.
 Then, you can look up the configuration history of the host, which includes details such as the numbers of sockets and cores, to verify that the host complies with the license requirements of the AMI\.
 For more information, see [Tracking Configuration Changes with AWS Config](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-hosts-aws-config.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+\*The EC2 SecurityGroup Properties definition contains IP CIDR blocks, which are converted to IP ranges internally, and may return unexpected results when trying to find a specific IP range\.
+For workarounds to search for specific IP ranges, see [Limitations for Advanced Queries](https://docs.aws.amazon.com/config/latest/developerguide/querying-AWS-resources.html#query-limitations)\.

 ## Amazon Elastic Container Registry<a name="amazonelasticcontainerregistry"></a>